Notes: Magnetostatic multipole expansion using STF tensors

 We can finally restate and in terms of these magnetic STF moments, after a bit of algebra:

-\begin{align} A^{k}(\bs{x}) &= \frac{\mu_{0}}{4\pi} \sum_{\ell=0}^{\infty} \frac{(-1)^{\ell}}{\ell!} \left( \pd_{j_1} \pd_{j_2} \cdots \pd_{j_\ell} \frac{1}{r} \right) \epsilon^{kp j_{1}}m^{p j_{2}\cdots j_{\ell}} \,, \\ B^{i} = \epsilon^{ijk}\pd_{j}A_{k} &= \frac{\mu_{0}}{4\pi} \sum_{\ell=0}^{\infty} \frac{(-1)^{\ell+1}}{\ell!} \left( \pd_{i} \pd_{j_{1}}\pd_{j_2} \cdots \pd_{j_\ell} \frac{1}{r} \right) m^{j_{1} j_{2}\cdots j_{\ell}} \,. \end{align}
+\begin{align} A^{k}(\bs{x}) &= \frac{\mu_{0}}{4\pi} \sum_{\ell=0}^{\infty} \frac{(-1)^{\ell}}{\ell!} \left( \pd_{j_1} \pd_{j_2} \cdots \pd_{j_\ell} \frac{1}{r} \right) \epsilon^{kp j_{1}}M^{p j_{2}\cdots j_{\ell}} \,, \\ B^{i} = \epsilon^{ijk}\pd_{j}A_{k} &= \frac{\mu_{0}}{4\pi} \sum_{\ell=0}^{\infty} \frac{(-1)^{\ell+1}}{\ell!} \left( \pd_{i} \pd_{j_{1}}\pd_{j_2} \cdots \pd_{j_\ell} \frac{1}{r} \right) M^{j_{1} j_{2}\cdots j_{\ell}} \,. \end{align}